vestrel00/contacts-android/README.md

 #### There's even more…

-This library provides Kotlin coroutine extensions in the `permissions` module for all API functions to handle permissions (shoutouts to the Dexter team) and `async` module for executing work in background threads.
+This library provides Kotlin coroutine extensions in the `permissions` module for all API functions to handle permissions and `async` module for executing work in background threads.

 ```kotlin
 launch {